appfirst/nagios-plugins/apache_log/readme.md

 `--output-log-file-path` - Path to file where urls count will be saved, by default `af_apache_visited_urls.log`

 `--tags` - Enable tags for log file, should be in format like :AF_TAG_NAME:
-`--apache-host` - Enable tags for log file, should be in format like :AF_TAG_NAME: parser.add_argument('-a','--apache-host', dest='apacheHostName', help='Apache hostname will be included in statsD counter name')
+`--apache-host` - Apache hostname will be included in statsD counter name

 Example